KnowsCount/blog/_posts/react-tut-intro/2020-12-19-react-tutorial.md

 ![](https://knowscount-1304485449.cos.ap-shanghai.myqcloud.com/img/peek-definition.png)

 React, however, is somewhat strange.
-One can actually learn the method to using the tool in a few hours, but it would be very hard for one to claim themselves mastering the framework.
-During all my time learning React, I've met many difficulties (which helped me to realise the fact that I am very stupid), and I shall hereby share some of them with you, so as to save more of your precious time.
+One can learn the to use it in a few hours, but it would be very hard for one to claim they has mastered the framework.
+During all my time learning React, I've met many difficulties (which helped me to realise the fact that I am very stupid), and I, in this blog, shall hereby share some of them with you.

-There is also a framework named ['VueJS'](https://github.com/vuejs/vue), developed by a Chinese developer [Evan You](https://github.com/yyx990803) which I only use to bootstrap small projects like my [portfolio](https://github.com/KnowsCount/portfolio).
+There is also a framework named ['VueJS'](https://github.com/vuejs/vue), created by a Chinese developer [Evan You](https://github.com/yyx990803) which I only use to bootstrap small projects like my [portfolio](https://github.com/KnowsCount/portfolio).
 It has actually more stars on GitHub than react **(stars, not popularity)**.

 ## Announcement

-This will be a series on my blog, I plan to try update it at least once per week, because for many a year, we have known that the best way to understand a concept is to explain it to someone else:
+This will be a series on my blog, I plan to try update it at least once per week, because for many a year, we know the best way to understand a concept is to explain it to someone else, quoting the Roman philosopher Seneca:

 > While we teach, we learn,

-said the Roman philosopher Seneca.

 However, in this post I would start by telling you the basic skills one need in order to make the most out of this tutorial: